 - Funding for conferences -- Department and GME Office support resident travel expenses to national meetings

 - Educational allowance (aka “Book Fund”) -- GME Office provides funds to cover a portion of educational expenses

-- Food stipend -- funds in ID card for meal swipes
+- Food stipend -- funds on ID card for meals

 Throughout the academic year, the residents have opportunities to bond and take part in multiple social activities.
 Each year, two residents are chosen to organize social events.
 Wellness group activities, end of rotation dinners, and class retreats are some of the activities that the residents take part in.
 There are also certain activities that occur yearly listed below.